Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: Results and discussions

 The further analysis, comparison, residue and TFE estimation of GW event GW150914 H1 strain data (captured at LIGO Hanford) using the proposed FDM are shown in Figure \ref{fig:GW_FDM2}: (a) GW H1 strain data (top red dashed line), proposed reconstruction (top blue solid line), and estimated residue component (bottom) (b) Numerical relativity (NR) data~\cite{GWPRL} (top red dashed line), and proposed reconstruction (top blue solid line), and difference between NR and reconstructed data (bottom); TFE estimates of the NR data and the reconstructed data are shown in (c) and (d), respectively.
 The very same analysis of the GW event GW150914 L1 strain data (captured at LIGO Livingston) using the proposed mythology is shown in Figure \ref{fig:GW_FDM3}.

-These examples clearly demonstrate the ability of the proposed method for the analysis of real-life nonstationary signals such as speech (Sec. \ref{SPSA}), ECG (Sec. \ref{ECGSA}), climate (Sec. \ref{CLSA}), seismic (Sec. \ref{EQSA}) and gravitational (Sec. \ref{GWSA}) time-series.
-This study is aimed to complement the current nonlinear and nonstationary data processing methods with the addition of the FDM based on the DCT, DCQT and zero-phase filter approach using GAS and FSAS representations.
+These examples clearly demonstrate the efficacy of the proposed method for the analysis of real-life nonstationary signals such as speech (Sec. \ref{SPSA}), ECG (Sec. \ref{ECGSA}), climate (Sec. \ref{CLSA}), seismic (Sec. \ref{EQSA}), and gravitational (Sec. \ref{GWSA}) time-series.
+This study aims to complement the current nonlinear and nonstationary data processing methods with the addition of the FDM, which is based on the DCT, DCQT, and zero-phase filter approach using GAS and FSAS representations.